HoloLib

 Initialization phase entry point.

-calibrate() takes a couple of seconds and the robot has to sit still while the IMU settles.
-Call it in initialize(), not right before a move.
+calibrate() blocks until the IMU finishes settling and the robot has to sit still while it does, so call it in initialize(), not right before a move.
+It rumbles the controller when it's done.

 How the axes are laid out

 Before you tune anything, know what the controllers are working on.
-HoloLib runs three independent PID controllers:
+HoloLib runs three independent PID controllers, each fed by its own gain scheduler:

-So "X gains" tune your sideways movement and "Y gains" tune your forward movement.
+So xSched tunes your sideways movement and ySched tunes your forward movement.
 On a symmetric X-drive these usually end up close to each other, but they're separate so you can tune them separately if the robot behaves differently strafing than it does driving straight.

 Setting gains